kieranjwhite/calendar_mirror/README.md

       instantantious.
 Press this button before disconnecting power in order to avoid corrupting the display.

-	  *Note: Unless indicated otherwise by the unit, the power can be disconnected at any time without fear of damaging the Raspberry Pi.*
+	  *Note: Unless indicated otherwise by the display, the power can be disconnected at any time without fear of damaging the Raspberry Pi.*
     * *Long press.* Re-authenticate user.